EIS 2025

 Welcome Keynote

 What infrastructure investments will truly get us to climate neutrality—without breaking the bank?
 In this session, Prof. Tom Brown (TU Berlin) presents strategies for planning affordable and effective energy systems using open-source models and optimization techniques.
 Following this, Dr. Benjamin Pfluger (Fraunhofer IEG) delves into the “Hydrogen: Age of Complexity,” addressing the planning and integration challenges for hydrogen as a key energy carrier.
-The session concludes with a Q&A and panel discussion, connecting the dots between modeling, infrastructure investment, and real-world policy decisions.
+The session concludes with Turning Grid Planning into Real-World Infrastructure by Alice Jackson (Breakthrough Energy).

 The session concludes with a Q&A panel to bridge technical innovation with practical system-level planning.